4 Benefits of Cloud Computing for Small & Midsize Businesses

 Cloud computing allows you to grow, reorganize, and even downscale with more ease than ever before.
 Hosting (for applications, data backup, websites) can be taken care of from the cloud, without having to buy additional servers or take up physical space that you don’t have on-site.
 Microsoft Azure, for example, lets you do all three.
 Your capabilities aren’t hindered by lack of options, as Azure offers comprehensive cloud storage and enterprise-level security.
 In fact, Morgan Stanley’s 2016 survey of CIOs reported that they are more likely to use Azure than any other cloud-based platform over the next three years.

-Lower Your Operational Costs
+3. Lower Operational Costs

 Cloud software services (typically known as software-as-a-service) are available to you on a subscription basis, meaning a set dollar amount each month and a more predictable spend on IT costs.
 Businesses from the Forrester study were able to save $18,000 in hardware upgrades, including servers and laptops, with Office 365.
 With a budget that doesn’t fluctuate month to month depending on what hardware-related or software upgrade issues need to be addressed, you can put the money you save toward growth-targeted projects or providing better IT infrastructure for your business.